-

 Runaround

-Definition: A dance element in which the Follower or both dancers run around a central point in Closed (or a similar) Position using body tone and leverage to maintain balance and speed.
+A dance element in which the Follower or both dancers run around a central point in Closed (or similar) Position, using body tone and leverage to maintain balance and speed.
 Also called a Standing Spin.

 Shape

-Definition: The stretching of the body and arms into various curves and angles for dramatic effect, to create correct dance positions or to prepare for a movement.
+The stretching of the body and arms into various curves and angles for dramatic effect, to create correct dance positions, or to prepare for movement.

 Side Leading

-Definition: The action of taking a forward or backward step with the entire side of the body moving with the leg; the opposite of Contra Body Movement.
-Common places where side leading occurs are when preparing to step in Outside Position or when creating Promenade Position.
+The action of taking a forward or backward step with the entire side of the body moving with the leg; the opposite of Contra Body Movement.

 Slip Pivot

-Definition: A type of pivot used to change from Promenade to Closed Position in which the Leader takes a small step back on the right foot and Follower takes a small step forward on the left foot, and both pivot.
+A type of pivot used to change from Promenade to Closed Position in which the Leader steps back on the right foot and the Follower steps forward on the left foot, and both pivot.

 Smooth Dances

-Definition: he American Style term for the following four ballroom dances: Waltz, Tango, Foxtrot, and Viennese Waltz.
-All of these dances travel around the floor along the line of dance.
+The American Style term for Waltz, Tango, Foxtrot, and Viennese Waltz.
+These dances travel around the floor along the line of dance.

 Spin